weech/GRIB.jl/README.md

 ## Installation
-I don't know the procedure for registering a package; if you know how please feel free to help!
-For now you can add it with
-`add https://github.com/weech/GRIB.jl` from the Pkg prompt.
-It uses the conda package manager for dependencies, so installation will be slow if the dependencies are not already installed.
+You can install this package through the normal methods:
+`Pkg.add("GRIB")` or `]add GRIB`.

-This package only works on Linux and MacOS.
-Any help getting it to work with other operating systems would be much appreciated.
+This package currently doesn't work on Windows.
+Any help in getting it to work would be greatly appreciated!

 ## GribFile
 A `GribFile` functions similarly to a Julia `IOStream`, except that instead of working as a stream